 Effective treatment and diet changes can both slow down progression of CKD and increase your cats’ quality of life.
 Of course, the potential effect of a treatment will depend on the amount of kidney damage that has occured prior to diagnosis.

 The sooner kidney failure is treated, the better your cat’s chances of survival.
 The most recent studies show the following average survival rates for each stage:

 Stage 4: only 1 month

-Probably one of the best lines of defense against CKD is maintaining a quality and balanced diet that contains enough protein & moisture, and does not go overboard on fat and salts.
-Kidney stress is often worsened by poor water quality and dehydration, so make sure to always provide a clean water source and give some wet food instead of dry kibble.
-When your cat has diabetes or high blood pressure, managing these symptoms will also help tremendously in preventing future kidney problems.
+Probably one of the best lines of defense against CKD is maintaining a high-quality balanced diet, meaning it contains enough animal-sourced protein & liquids, and does not go overboard on fat and salts.
+When your cat has diabetes or high blood pressure, managing those will also help tremendously in preventing future kidney problems.
 Other preventative measures:

-- Daily excercise.
-Let your cat play and run around as often as possible
+- Daily excercise: Play with your cat and let it run around as often as possible

-- Regular check-ups with the vet can help detect problems in an early stage before they become more serious
+- Regular check-ups with the vet can help detect problems at an early stage before they become more serious

 Frequently Asked Questions: